 Generally, most cancer treatments and support services are aimed at heterosexual couples, which can make things more difficult for same-sex couples.
 You may worry how the medical system treats same sex-couples.
 Some partners feel that the process of regularly ‘coming out’ to health professionals is almost as stressful as dealing with the breast cancer itself.

-If these issues are of concern for you, more information can be found on the same-sex partners page.
+If these issues are of concern for you, more information can be found at same-sex partners.